Adult Macular Degeneration

 The retina is the tissue that lines the back of the eye.
 It sends visual signals to the brain.
 The macula is part of the retina.
 It is responsible for central vision.
 Macular degeneration is the most common cause of destruction of the macula in older adults.
 It causes a gradual loss of sharp, central vision.
 The condition is mainly a disease of aging.
 In rare cases, it can occur in younger people.

 |Copyright © Nucleus Medical Media, Inc.|

-There are two types of adult (or age-related) macular degeneration (AMD):
+There are 2 types of adult (or age-related) macular degeneration (AMD):

 - Dry AMD—This occurs when an area of the retina becomes diseased.
 This leads to a slow breakdown of cells in the macula.
 The central vision is gradually lost.
 Dry AMD accounts for the majority of cases.

 - Wet AMD—As dry AMD worsens, new blood vessels may begin to grow.
 These new blood vessels often leak blood and fluid under the macula.
 This can lead to permanent damage of the macular region.
 Wet AMD is not common.
 But, it accounts for the majority of blindness from this disease.

 The risk of AMD increases with age.
 AMD is most commonly seen in women and in people who are Caucasian.
 Other factors that may increase your chance of getting AMD include: